-whether you seek the Queen's Gambit, Ruy Lopez or anything in between, you will find it all on Chessable.
+Whether you play the Queen's Gambit, Ruy Lopez or anything else, you will find it all on Chessable.

 IM John Bartholomew has developed a comprehensive Scandinavian chess opening repertoire for Black based on 1.e4 d5 2.exd5 Qxd5 3.Nc3 Qd8!